 Unfortunately, pets such as dogs and cats also fall foul to cougars, so if in cougar country, keep them on a short leash.

-Cougars, along with many other species of cats, will graze on grass.
+Cougars and many other species of cats will graze on grass.
 The grass helps to keep out parasites from their stomachs.
 Grass also contains folic acid, a vitamin that is hard to find in their usual meaty diet.

 How Often Do Cougars Eat?

 Cougars do not need to eat every day.
-A deer will keep an adult cougar sustained for up to sixteen days in the winter and up to three weeks in the summer.
+A deer will sustain an adult cougar for up to sixteen days in the winter and up to three weeks in the summer.

 A cougar with young to feed may need to kill a deer once a week to keep the kittens growing, but the number of kills by cougars on deer is low compared to human hunting.

 Cougars can eat up to thirty pounds of meat at a time.
 A mother and their kittens can consume a whole deer.
-Cougars will cache their food in winter, with deer being left under mounds of snow for later meals.
+Cougars will cache their food in winter, leaving deer under mounds of snow for later meals.

-Females stay closer to their cache than males, with males going off for days at a time to find more food.
+Females stay closer to their cache than males, who go off for days to find more food.
 Cougars will not leave much of a deer except a few bones, skulls, and hoofs.

 How Do Cougars Kill Their Prey?

-Cougars are powerful creatures and can snap the neck of most large animals, including moose and elk, very quickly.
-Cougars usually kill by using their enormous leg muscles to leap onto their prey’s back or side and either biting through the neck or by twisting their head and snapping the neck.
+Cougars are powerful creatures and can quickly snap the neck of most large animals, including moose and elk.
+Cougars usually kill by using enormous leg muscles to leap onto their prey’s back or side, bite through the neck, twist their head, and snack.

 Cougars have large canine teeth, and these are used to tear vertebrae apart, severing the spinal cord.
 The leap of a cougar can be up to thirty-two feet horizontally.
-However, if the prey is not caught after a few leaps, they will normally give up, and the prey will get away.
+However, if the prey is not caught after a few jumps, they will typically give up, and the game will get away.

 When trying to take down a large animal, the cougar will stalk their prey, staying out of sight until it is time to pounce.

 The tongue of a cougar is rough and can be used to remove the fur off their meal.
-By using their tongue along with their teeth, cougars will strip the fur away.
+Cougars will strip the skin away using their language along with their teeth.

 Cougars are different from most animals as they will eat the innards first.
-The nutritional organs such as the heart, intestines, liver, and kidneys are eaten first.
+The healthy organs, such as the heart, intestines, liver, and kidneys, are eaten first.

-Only once they have eaten these will they then eat the rest of the flesh.
+Only once they eat these will they eat the rest of the flesh.
 Prey that a cougar has taken down can be identified by the small hole they use to take the internal organs out.

-The reason for cougars eating the most nutritious parts of the animal first is because this is where they get Vitamin A from.
+Cougars eat the most nutritious parts of the animal first because this is where they get Vitamin A from.
 Without Vitamin A, they would develop skeletal problems.

 Do Cougars Affect Other Animals Populations?

-Cougars do help keep other animal populations in check, however, and without predators, the damage caused by deer and other animals can be unhealthy to the ecosystem.
-In areas where there are few predators, deer can severely damage the area by overgrazing.
-In areas where there are no meat-eaters, the damage done to the habitat by herbivores can be devastating.
+Cougars help keep other animal populations in check; however, the damage caused by deer and other animals can be unhealthy to the ecosystem without predators.
+In areas with few predators, deer can severely damage the site by overgrazing.
+In areas with no meat eaters, the damage done to the habitat by herbivores can be devastating.

 Cougars also help to keep other animals and birds fed.
 Ravens can be seen flying around a kill by cougars, and weasels are often found in the area, waiting for the cougar to distance itself from their kill before trying to get a part of the food.

-However, cougars are fierce and can easily kill an animal trying to steal their kill.
-Other cats such as the lynx and the bobcat will come off worse in a fight with a cougar, as can much larger animals.
+However, cougars are fierce and can quickly kill an animal trying to steal their kill.
+Other cats, such as the lynx and the bobcat, will come off worse in a fight with a cougar, as can much larger animals.

-Black bears are larger than cougars, but neither animal will escape unharmed in a fight over the kill.
+Black bears are more significant than cougars, but neither animal will escape unharmed in a fight over the kill.
 Wolves are also dangerous animals to the cougar, with a pack of wolves able to take down a cougar.

 The cougar is a beautiful animal.
-They can leap and pounce from a great distance to reach their prey, which they can kill in one snap.
-They can take down animals that are much larger than them, but they keep the natural order of their habitat in doing so.
+They can leap and pounce far to reach their prey, which they can kill in one snap.
+They can take down animals much more significant than them, but they keep the natural order of their habitat in doing so.